 Mark A. Nordenberg

-Nordenberg is an honors graduate of North Allegheny High School, Thiel College and the University of Wisconsin Law School.
-Reflecting his role as a leader in higher education, he has been awarded honorary degrees by Carnegie Mellon University, the Community College of Allegheny County, Duquesne University, LaRoche College and Thiel College, as well as the University of Pittsburgh.
+Nordenberg is an honors graduate of suburban Pittsburgh’s North Allegheny High School, Thiel College, and the University of Wisconsin Law School.
+He has been awarded honorary degrees by Carnegie Mellon University, the Community College of Allegheny County, Duquesne University, LaRoche University, Thiel College, and the University of Pittsburgh.